 The information model used for the log data is shown in figure 3.
-The model is organized per user session.
+All the information is organized per user session.
 At this level, an identifier (if available) and the IP of the user are logged as well as agent information (browser type, version and operating system).
 A session is composed of page visits data.
 For every page, the referrer is logged and a list of events is present.
 The data about the user interactions are the following:

-- Event type
+- § Event type

-- HTML source object involved in the event
+- § HTML source object involved in the event

-- Portlet containing the HTML object and its position in the page (coordinates of the corners)
+- § Portlet containing the HTML object and its position in the page (coordinates of the corners)

-- Mouse coordinates
+- § Mouse coordinates

-- Timing information (timestamp of the event)
+- § Timing information (timestamp of the event)

-- More information specific of the event
+- § More information specific of the event

-Fig. 3.
-The information model for log data.
+Figure 3: The information model for log data.

-An important concern in Web metrics is the log size.
-In very crowded Web sites, even simple HTTP request Web logs can reach big sizes.
-A configuration system, including the following configuration settings has been conceived above all to reduce log sizes:
+An important concern in web metrics is the log size.
+In very crowded web sites, even simple HTTP request web logs can reach big sizes.
+A configuration system, including the following configuration settings has been conceived in order to reduce log sizes:

-- List of events to capture; - List of portlets to monitor; Time interval between two data transmissions from - Time interval between two data transmissions from the client to the server; - Sensitivity for mouse movements; - Sampling factor (logging is activated only for a random user out of n users).
+- § List of events to capture

+- § List of portlets to monitor

+- § Time interval between two data transmissions from the client to the server

+- § Sensitivity for mouse movements

+- § Sampling factor (only for a random user every n logging is activated)